curiouscarp/curiouscarp.github.io/_posts/2024-07-01-Market-Updates.md

 Cash bonds underperformed and the rapid unwind to repay loans contributed to volatility.
 The Fed stepped in to normalize conditions by provding emergency funding.

-A recent article from the Federal Reserve notes that CFTC short treasury futures might not provide adequate insight into basis trading activity (7).
-They instead consider SEC forms and FINRA trace data while noting the drawbacks of each method.
-In particular, the "cash-future basis trade returned to prominence in 2023".
-However leveraged fund futures positions alone likely "overestimate basis trade volume".
-By mid-January 2024, they find the "TRACE proxy suggests basis trade volumes of approximately $317 billion".

 References: